swiftlang/swift-experimental-string-processing/Documentation/Evolution/RegexSyntax.md

                  | '{' <String> '}'
 ```

 PCRE accepts a number of alternative delimiters for callout string arguments.
-We intend to canonicalize to `(?C"...")`. **TODO: May want to alter if we choose `r"..."`, though lexing should be able to handle it by looking for the `(?C` prefix**.
+The `(?C"...")` syntax seems preferable due to its consistency with string literal syntax.
+However it may be necessary to prefer `(?C'...')` depending on whether the regex literal delimiter ends up involving double quotes e.g `re"..."`.

 ## Alternatives Considered